DopeorNope-Lee/DopeorNope-Lee.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently pursuing a master's degree in artificial intelligence at KAIST Kim Jaechul AI Graduate School.
+I am currently pursuing a master's degree in artificial intelligence at KAIST Kim Jaechul Graduate School of AI.
 My research focuses on Large Language Models (LLMs) under the supervision of Professor [Joo-Ho Lee](https://juho-lee.github.io/) at the [SIML lab](https://siml.kaist.ac.kr/).
 Previously, I earned a BS in Industrial Engineering from Handong Global University, where I conducted research in Medical Vision and Computer Vision under the supervision of Professor [Xiaopeng Yang](https://scholar.google.co.kr/citations?user=8w5uOesAAAAJ&hl=en) at the [AIMV Lab](https://aimv-handong.github.io/AIMV-Lab/).